 The Education Council has a legislative role to support the professional status of teachers and high quality teaching and learning through its mandated functions.
 We need your help to achieve this by ensuring all teachers are:

 - holding a current practising certificate or authorisation before they begin their employment and that teaching positions within your institution are accurately identified

 - engaged in professional learning and development and keep accurate records of this

 - having regular performance appraisals, incorporating the Standards for the Teaching Profession, and keeping accurate records

 - part of the Mandatory Reporting process (when there are concerns about a teacher's conduct or competence) and you handle these appropriately and report to the Education Council

-- knowledgeable about the Council's Interim Policy for Registration, Practising Certificate and Limited Authority to Teach so you endorse a teacher to to be issued with a full practising certificate knowing their competencies and their ability to meet all of the Practising Teacher Criteria
+- knowledgeable about the Council's Interim Policy for Registration, Practising Certificate and Limited Authority to Teach so you endorse a teacher to to be issued with a full practising certificate knowing their competencies and their ability to meet all of the Standards for the Teaching Profession

 - supported with an appropriate induction and mentoring programme so they can be issued with a full practising certificate, in the case of those with a provisional practising certificate and subject to confirmation practising certificate.